June 25, 2024

 Image: Collected

-Lodestone's managing director, Gary Holden, noted a growing demand from commercial customers for 100% renewable energy which will aid the country in progressing toward a zero-carbon future.
+Lodestone’s managing director, Gary Holden, noted that growing demand from commercial customers for 100% renewable energy is helping the country progress toward a zero-carbon future.

 Solar Farm Planned for Haldon Station in Mackenzie District

 The 220 MW project will be located at Haldon Station in the Mackenzie district of the central South Island.
-In collaboration with Haldon Station, this project aims not only to harness renewable energy but also to enhance non-productive land and support ecological restoration efforts.
-The Klisser family, who owns the station opted for solar energy due to challenges with wind erosion and pests on the specific land they are leasing to Lodestone.
+In collaboration with Haldon Station, the project aims not only to harness renewable energy but also to enhance non-productive land and support ecological restoration efforts.
+The Klisser family, who owns the station, opted for solar energy to address challenges with wind erosion and pests on the land they are leasing to Lodestone.

 Lodestone’s Solar Farm Portfolio

-Lodestone Energy Limited is a New Zealand-owned and operated company.
-Established to support the national initiative to decarbonize the energy sector, Lodestone Energy strives to make significant contributions to the country's electricity generation through solar power.
+Lodestone Energy Limited is a New Zealand-owned and operated company established to support the national initiative to decarbonize the energy sector.
+The company strives to make significant contributions to the country’s electricity generation through solar power.

-Lodestone's Phase 2 program includes Haldon Station as its fourth solar farm, following the company's announcement to construct solar farms in Clandeboye, Mount Somers and Dunsandel.
-The construction of these solar farms will be financed through funds from a capital raise initiated by the company.
+Lodestone’s Phase 2 program includes Haldon Station as its fourth solar farm, following its announcement to construct new projects including the Clandeboye solar farm, alongside others in Mount Somers and Dunsandel.
+The construction of these solar farms will be financed through a capital raise.

-Looking ahead, Lodestone has plans for two new projects scheduled to begin generating electricity in mid-2025: a 32 MW solar farm in Whitianga and another 52 MW facility in Dargaville, both situated in Northland.
-These developments underscore Lodestone Energy's commitment to sustainability and its pivotal role in advancing New Zealand's energy independence through solar innovation.
+Looking ahead, Lodestone has two more projects scheduled to begin generating electricity in mid-2025: a 32 MW solar farm in Whitianga and another 52 MW facility in Dargaville, both in Northland.
+These developments underscore Lodestone Energy’s commitment to sustainability and its key role in advancing New Zealand’s energy independence through solar innovation.

 You may also like